imperial-genomics-facility/IGFPortal/README.md

   * Path of the local copy of IGFPortal repo (default is /home/vmuser/github/IGFPortal)
   * Path for SSL certs (default is /home/vmuser/github/ssl)
   * Path for static directory (default is ./static)
-  * Path for Airflow connection conf (default /home/vmuser/secrets/airflow_conf.json)
+  * Path for Apache Airflow connection conf (default /home/vmuser/secrets/airflow_conf.json)

 **6. Start the server using docker compose**